Last Updated on: 22nd July 2021, 06:26 am

 Forex, or foreign exchange, can be explained as a network of buyers and sellers, who transfer currency between each other at an agreed price.
-It is the means by which individuals, companies and central banks convert one currency into another – if you have ever travelled abroad, then it is likely you have made a forex transaction.
+It is how individuals, companies, and central banks convert one currency into another – if you have ever traveled abroad, then it is likely you have made a forex transaction.

-While a lot of foreign exchange is done for practical purposes, the vast majority of currency conversion is undertaken with the aim of earning a profit.
+While a lot of foreign exchange is done for practical purposes, the vast majority of currency conversion is undertaken to earn a profit.
 The amount of currency converted every day can make price movements of some currencies extremely volatile.
 It is this volatility that can make forex so attractive to traders: bringing about a greater chance of high profits, while also increasing the risk.

 Introduction to Forex

 Better known as Forex is a worldwide market for buying and selling currencies.
 It handles a huge volume of transactions 24 hours a day, 5 days a week.
 Daily exchanges are worth approximately $5 trillion (US dollars).
 In comparison, the United States Treasury Bond market averages $600 billion a day, and American stock markets exchange about $300 billion a day.

 It was established in 1971 with the abolishment of fixed currency exchanges.
 Currencies became valued at ‘floating’ rates determined by supply and demand.
 Forex trading grew steadily throughout the 1970s, but with the technological advances of the ’80s, Forex trading grew from trading levels of $70 billion a day to the current level of $5 trillion.